extractumio/shortcutgpt/README.md

 property openaiEndpoint : "https://api.openai.com/v1/chat/completions"

--- Define a function to append content to a file on appendTextToFile(contentToAppend, filePath)
-	try
-		set fileRef to open for access filePath with write permission write contentToAppend & linefeed to fileRef starting at eof close access fileRef
-		--display dialog "Content has been successfully appended to the file." on error errMsg
-		close access fileRef
-		display dialog "Error: " & errMsg
-	end try
-end appendTextToFile

 -- Converts the selected original text into a valid JSON fragment. on convertToJSON(inputText)
 	set jsonString to quoted form of inputText